subhojit777/imag/doc/src/09020-changelog.md

     * `libimagstore::storeid::StoreId::is_in_collection()` was added
     * The `libimagentrylink` is now rudimentarily tested
     * We compile with rustc 1.17, 1.18, .., nightly
+    * The `imag-store` binary now uses positional arguments in its CLI
 * Stats

 ## 0.3.0